 Video: Mario Lemieux scored 100 points 10 different times

-1994: The Canucks defeat the New York Rangers 6-3 in Game 5 of the Final at Madison Square Garden, preventing the Rangers from clinching their first Stanley Cup championship since 1940.
+1994: The Canucks defeat the New York Rangers 6-3 in Game 5 of the Final at Madison Square Garden, preventing them from clinching their first Stanley Cup championship since 1940.
 The Canucks lead 1-0 entering the third period and stretch their advantage to 3-0 before the Rangers tie it with three goals in less than six minutes.
-But defenseman Dave Babych puts the Canucks ahead 4-3 just 29 seconds after Mark Messier's tying goal, and the Canucks score twice more to match a Final record with five goals in a period.
+But defenseman Dave Babych puts the Canucks ahead 4-3 by scoring 29 seconds after Mark Messier ties the game, and the Canucks score twice more to match a Final record with five goals in a period.

 2001: Ray Bourque goes out a winner when the Colorado Avalanche defeat the New Jersey Devils 3-1 in Game 7 of the Final at Pepsi Center.
-Alex Tanguay scores twice and goaltender Patrick Roy makes 25 saves, allowing only a power-play goal by Petr Sykora midway through the second period.
+Alex Tanguay scores twice and Roy makes 25 saves, allowing only a power-play goal by Petr Sykora midway through the second period.
 Captain Joe Sakic receives the Cup from NHL Commissioner Gary Bettman, then immediately hands it to Bourque, who finishes his 22-year NHL career by winning his first championship in his final game.

 Video: Memories: Bourque wins the Stanley Cup after 22 years

-2003: Goaltender Martin Brodeur sets a one-year playoff record with his seventh shutout and ties another mark with his third in the Final, helping the Devils defeat the Mighty Ducks of Anaheim 3-0 in Game 7 of the Stanley Cup Final at Continental Airlines Arena for their third championship in nine seasons.
+2003: Martin Brodeur sets a one-year playoff record with his seventh shutout and ties another mark with his third in the Final, helping the Devils defeat the Mighty Ducks of Anaheim 3-0 in Game 7 of the Stanley Cup Final at Continental Airlines Arena for their third championship in nine seasons.
 It's New Jersey's 12th home win of the 2003 Stanley Cup Playoffs, setting another single-season record.
 Rookie forward Mike Rupp is the unlikely offensive star.
-Rupp, playing in the fourth postseason game of his NHL career, scores the Cup-winning goal and assists on the other two, each by Jeff Friesen, against Anaheim goaltender Jean-Sebastien Giguere, who becomes the fifth player from the losing team in the Final to win the Conn Smythe Trophy as playoff MVP.
+Rupp, playing in the fourth postseason game of his NHL career, scores the Cup-winning goal and assists on the other two, each by Jeff Friesen, against Anaheim goalie Jean-Sebastien Giguere, who becomes the fifth player from the losing team in the Final to win the Conn Smythe Trophy as playoff MVP.